summercms/valuestore/README.md

 All values will be saved in the given file.

+When there are no values stored, the file will be deleted.

 You can call the following methods on the `Valuestore`

 ### put